lucasschilin/lucasschilin/README.md

 Feliz, Rio Grande do Sul, Brazil

 ## 👨‍💻 About Me
-I'm a **Software Engineer** since 2019 — and no, I don't just solve tasks.
+I work as a **Software Engineer** since 2019 — and no, I don't just solve tasks.
 I couldn't work like that — I need to **think, plan, build stuff, and get things DONE**.

 - 🎓 Graduated as an **IT Technician** at IFRS (Federal Institute of Rio Grande do Sul)